gkdivya/ComputerVisionAI/Phase2/10.ENDGAME/README.md

 ### Experience Replay Memory:
 We run first 10000 actions randomly and then with actions played by the actor model.
 Because TD3 model is off policy, we have to explore, complete full episode in order to populate the experience.
 Also noise can be used to explore more actions.
 And batc of the transitions is used for training.

+[FeatureVectorstate, Featurevectorof next state, action, reward, done]

+Observation, Reward, Done(Whether its completed or not), info *Observation* - Feature vector of the image with car in centre.
+Basically the feature vector of the current state [80*80*1 Crop of the image overlayed with car in center may be as a triangle, GrayScale image-1 channel) the car position and the image state processed by CNN model

+Say we add a fully connected layer of 20 neurons as a last layer of our CNN model, then the 20 values will be our Observation.

+*Reward* - what we got from the environment after performing the action (Reward(-5 if its moved towards sand, -1 if its moved towards road)

+*done*(0/1) 1 - if its reached goal

 ### Rewards:
 Rewards can be used to refine the learning process.
 Negative rewards for driving in sand/taking longer routes helps the network to learn faster.
 And less negative awards for going in roads will help the agent to explore more options.